What does a Cinematographer do?

 What is a cinematographer?

 Cinematographers play an essential role in film production, dictating the overall look and visual style of a motion picture, television show, music video, or advert.
-They’re the person responsible for bringing a director’s vision to life on screen, handling all the technical aspects of visual storytelling.
+Their role is far from simple; they interpret the director's vision into the language of cinema, managing the technical complexities that this entails.
+They're the person responsible for bringing a director's vision to life on screen, handling all the technical aspects of visual storytelling.

-Also known as a director of photography (DP or DoP), the cinematographer heads up the film crew and light crew on the film set.
-They’re generally involved in the entirety of the film production, from the early storyboarding stage – working on the in-depth visual narrative – right through to post-production.
+Also known as a director of photography (DP or DoP), the cinematographer heads up the film, camera and light crews on the film set.
+They're generally involved in the entirety of the film production, from the early storyboarding stage – working on the in-depth visual narrative – right through to post-production.

 A cinematographer oversees all camerawork and on-screen visual elements, including: